-NAPC and CHP, on behalf of NHSEI, have produced a PCN Estates Toolkit to provide PCNs with a flexible framework and support process for producing robust primary care investment plans with clear priorities that align to wider ICS strategies.
+NAPC and CHP, on behalf of NHSEI, have produced a PCN Estates Toolkit with a exclusive video tutorial to provide PCNs with a flexible framework and support process for producing robust primary care investment plans with clear priorities that align to wider ICS strategies.

 The toolkit has been developed from the published NAPC guidance; Primary Care Networks: Critical thinking in developing an estate strategy, into practical tools for use and application.
 Its purpose is to support PCNs in delivering expanded services and new ways of integrated working to realise the ambitions of the NHS Long Term Plan.
 NAPC in collaboration with CHP have produced a practice guide for PCNs.
 It is designed as a starting point for networks embarking on and grappling with future estate needs.

 The toolkit is accessible through the SHAPE platform with an exclusive video tutorial: https://shapeatlas.net/pcntoolkit/

 The tutorial includes talks from Jon Murphy, Primary Care Estates, Commerical Directorate, NHS England and NHS Improvement, James Bawn, Area Director, Community Health Partnerships, Julia Sutton-McGough, NAPC Faculty Member, Laura Garnham, Partnering and Engagement Programme Manager, Community Health Partnerships and Matthew Walker, Director of Strategy, NAPC.

 - Contents and how to navigate the toolkit